 - Single column templates

-Using a single column template can be easier for viewers rather than a two column template.
+Using a single column template can be easier for viewers rather than a two-column template.
 Why?
 If you’re using two columns your viewers will most likely have to scroll and zoom to read your content.
 This can cause issues for the viewers to find your call to action.

 2. One clear call to action

 Include one call to action and keep it near the top of your email.
-If you’re creating multiple call to actions it may complicate the user.
+If you’re creating multiple calls to actions it may complicate the user.
 Be straightforward and tell your readers where you want them to go.
 The call to action should be a button or a link, so make sure it’s easy to find and easy to click on.